Young Forever (Nessa Barrett album)

 Young Forever is the debut studio album by American singer Nessa Barrett.
 The album was released on October 14, 2022, by Warner Records, with the extended edition being released digitally on November 18, 2022.

 Touring

-In 2022, Barrett performed her first headlining tour dubbed the "Young Forever Tour".
+In 2023, Barrett performed her first headlining tour dubbed the Young Forever Tour.
+The tour consisted of 25 dates across North America and Europe from February 22, 2023 to May 23, 2023.
+Isabel LaRosa and Daniel Briskin served as supporting acts for the North American and European legs respectively.

 Critical reception

 Caitlin Conmy of The Bubble indicated that the work "presents a powerful commentary on mental health, in particular borderline personality disorder (BPD) which Nessa has openly spoken about struggling with".

 Shannon Shumaker of Prelude Press stated that "Comprised [sic] thirteen confessional, personal tracks, young forever finds the twenty year-old looking inward and dissecting the music scene while she balances growing up while being thrust into stardom".